-Starting with 17th of April Louvre museum will host an exhibition of Byzantine-tradition religious embroidery from Romania.
-The display is part of the Romania – France Season, important public and cultural diplomacy event that started last year in France.
-The exhibition that can be found in room 505 of the Richelieu wing will be opened from the 17th of April to the 29th of July.
-It will be a unique occasion to discover the hidden gems of the historical region Moldavia.
+Starting with the 17th of April, the Louvre Museum will host an exhibition of Byzantine-tradition religious embroidery from Romania.
+The display is part of the Romania – France Season, an important public and cultural diplomacy event that started last year in France.
+The exhibition, which can be found in room 505 of the Richelieu wing, will be open from the 17th of April to the 29th of July.
+It will be a unique occasion to discover the hidden gems of the historical region of Moldavia.

 The masterpiece of the exhibition is an Ecclesiastical Flag of Stephen the Great.
 The embroidery is also named the “Battle flag of Saint Georges,” depicting Saint Georges the saint worshiped by Stephen the Great.

 In Byzantium, the tradition of covering imperial tombs with expensive fabrics was ancient.
-The Louvre exhibition brings the tomb cover of Maria de Mangop, the second wife of Stefan the Great; a funeral embroidery, made in Byzantine technique in 1477.
-It is said that the voivode would have fallen in love with the daughter of another boyar, which would have rushed the death of Maria de Mangop.
+The Louvre exhibition brings the tomb cover of Maria de Mangop, the second wife of Stefan the Great, a funeral embroidery made in Byzantine technique in 1477.
+It is said that the voivode fell in love with the daughter of another boyar, which would have rushed Maria de Mangop's death.

 Maria de Mangop's tomb cover was not just a work of art; it was designed to embellish the Putna necropolis.
-The tomb cover contains the embroidered portrait of the defunct, which makes it, according to experts, the most striking example of a gisant decorated in Byzantine and post-Byzantine art.
+The tomb cover contains the embroidered portrait of the defunct, which, according to experts, makes it the most striking example of a giant decorated in Byzantine and post-Byzantine art.

 Source:http://putna.ro/Evenimente-s5.php#expozitie-luvru